An Active Baby in Womb Means Baby is Building the Brain

 Speaking of emotions, baby knows when you’re feeling sad after a long day at work.
-A study from the journal Neuron in 2010 found that 5 month old babies can discern between upbeat and sad music.
+A study from the journal Neuron in 2010 found that 5-month-old babies can discern between upbeat and sad music.
 At 9 months, babies can pick out the really sorrowful sounding Beethoven’s Seventh Symphony from other happy songs.

 4. Happy feet

-Research has found infants dancing to classical, rhythmic beats and speech, and professional ballet dancers were brought in to analyse their movements.
+has found infants dancing to classical, rhythmic beats and speech, and professional ballet dancers were brought in to analyse their movements.
 Incredibly, it finds that babies knows how to shake their booty to the beat, even better than speaking – suggesting that dancing is our blood.

 5. Sleep learning

 Babies sleep all the time, but they might actually be learning too.
 A 2010 study experimented with 26 sleeping newborns, playing a musical tone then blowing a puff of air to their eyes.
 They did this 200 times over 30 minutes.
-The results – babies learnt to anticipate when the air will be blowed, tightening their eyelids in response to the music.
+The results – babies learnt to anticipate when the air will be blown, tightening their eyelids in response to the music.

 6. Baby can identify where sounds are coming from correctly.